 1. Outside Forces are Affecting Domestic Adoption

-The rules are changing.
+The rules are changing (really, they’ve already changed).
 Three important facts are affecting domestic adoption.
-Some of the effects are subtle and in their early stages, but we expect the speed at which change is occurring to increase, not decrease.
-In any case, these three facts are causing many prospective adoptive parents to take a more active role in their adoption through personal adoption outreach.
+Some of the effects are subtle, but we expect the speed at which change is occurring to increase, not decrease.
+In any case, these three facts are causing many adopting parents to take a more active role in their adoption through personal adoption outreach.

 - First, international adoptions are down dramatically.
-They were down 24% between 2004 and 2008 and are expected to continue to drop for the foreseeable future.
-Longer wait times for older children are causing some families to consider or reconsider domestic adoption.
+Americans adopted around 5,370 children from other countries in fiscal year 2016 – 77% fewer than the peak in 2004.
+Longer wait times for older children are causing some adopting parents to consider or reconsider domestic adoption.

 - Finally and perhaps most interestingly, many women who choose to make an adoption plan are turning the traditional adoption process upside down.
-Traditionally speaking, women with unplanned pregnancies had sought counseling and adoption education from social workers affiliated with an adoption agency.
-If an expectant woman chose to make an adoption plan, the social workers would typically share profiles of adopting parents who are already working with the agency.
-It is becoming more common now that expectant women are learning about adoption outside of the agency process and finding their child’s adoptive family BEFORE turning to an adoption professional.
-Those families waiting for an adoption professional to find them a prospective birth mother may be waiting even longer.
+Traditionally, women with unplanned pregnancies had sought counseling and adoption education from social workers affiliated with an adoption agency.
+If an expectant woman chose to make an adoption plan, her social worker would typically share profiles of adopting parents who are already working with the agency.
+It is becoming more common, however, that today’s expectant women are learning about adoption outside of the agency process and finding their child’s adoptive family BEFORE turning to an adoption professional.
+Those adopting parents who are waiting for their adoption professional to find them a prospective birth mother may be waiting even longer.